BI-Bees/InternetOfThings-Meat/README.md

 ## Datasets formatting

-We have various datasets that can be in the dataset folder.
+We have various datasets that can be seen in the dataset folder.

 ![alt text](https://github.com/BI-Bees/InternetOfThings-Meat/blob/master/images/datasets.png "Dataset")